jedi-academy/learn-4711/data/tutorials/tut-adv03.md

 There are no changes to the UI, or the controllers.

-We will be modifying our <code>Tasks</code> model to make calls to the backend instead retrieving data locally.
+We will be modifying our <code>Tasks</code> model to make calls to the backend instead of retrieving data locally.

 ##3.
 Frontend Package